Nishant7410/Clock/README.md

 # Clock
-form time clock using html,css and js.
+make time clock using html,css and js.